Last Updated on December 13, 2022 by Anne-Sophie Reinhardt

 Government Grants Help With Telephone And Internet Bills For Women

-Lifeline is a government initiative that assists with the expense of home or wireless phone service and internet access.
-To see if you qualify, contact your phone provider.
+Having navigated the challenges of managing household expenses, I can attest to the significance of Lifeline.
+Lifeline is a government initiative that helps eligible women with the costs of home or wireless phone service and internet access.
+To see if you qualify, I recommend reaching out to your phone provider, and they can guide you through the application process.

 Help With Childcare